gnitnaw/libCoolProp/README.md

 libCoolProp
 ===========

-Original from https://github.com/ibell/coolprop.
+Original from https://github.com/ibell/coolprop (v 4.1.0).
 I only modified the path of header files and added CMake setting

 ================================================================================